zhimin-z/speech-to-text-benchmark/README.md

 The Core-Hour metric is used to evaluate the computational efficiency of the speech-to-text engine, indicating the number of CPU hours required to process one hour of audio.
 A speech-to-text engine with lower Core-Hour is more computationally efficient.
 We omit this metric for cloud-based engines.

+### Word Emission Latency

+Word emission latency is used to evaluate the responsiveness of streaming speech-to-text engines.
+It measures the average delay from the point a word has finished being spoken to when its transcription is emitted by the engine.
+We measure this metric only for streaming engines.

 ### Model Size